claw726/Rust-music-player/README.md

 # Rust Audio Player

-A command-line audio player built in Rust that supports MP3 and FLAC formats.
+A command-line audio player built in Rust that supports MP3, FLAC, OPUS, and Vorbis formats.

 ## Features